 Michigan Photography is dedicated to capturing the essence of U-M through the people, the events and the spirit that make Michigan great.
-Contact them today at 734-764-9217, umphotography@umich.edu or visit their website at photography.umich.edu to schedule a shoot.
+Visit their website to schedule your shoot.
+You can also download a collection of free photos provided by Michigan Photography for campus communicators.